 Programs of Study

-The Saint Xavier University School of Education offers the master of arts degree in education through the following areas of concentration: educational administration and supervision (last offering fall 2012), administration and leadership (beginning spring 2013), community counseling, school counseling curriculum and instruction, individualized programs (ESL, science education, educational technology, integrative iSTEM), multicategorical special education, reading, early childhood education, elementary education, teaching and leadership and secondary education.
-The programs in teaching and leadership, administration and leadership, administration and supervision, and reading (field-based programs) are available to in-service teachers at selected sites throughout northern and central Illinois and southern Wisconsin.
+The Saint Xavier University School of Education offers the master of arts degree in education through the following areas of concentration: administration and leadership, community counseling, school counseling, clinical mental health and school counseling, curriculum and instruction, individualized programs (ESL, science education, educational technology, reading teacher endorsement, integrative iSTEM), multicategorical special education, reading, early childhood education, elementary education, teaching and leadership and secondary education.
+The programs in teaching and leadership, administration and leadership, and reading (field-based programs) are available to in-service teachers at selected sites throughout northern and central Illinois.

 The certificate program in advanced studies is available for those candidates who have earned a master's degree and who wish to do further graduate work without commitment to another degree program.
 A program of studies specific to the needs of a candidate or a group of candidates is developed and leads to a certificate of advanced studies upon completion of the program.

 In addition to degree programs, candidates with a valid Illinois teaching certificate may pursue coursework leading to the addition of an approval to the certificate.
 Coursework is available for approvals in the following areas: English as a second language (ESL) and bilingual education.
 Candidates may also pursue a middle grades endorsement and educational technology endorsement.

 Earning a Second Degree from the School of Education

 Graduate students who have earned one graduate degree in education from the School of Education and are admitted and enrolled in a second degree need to complete the coursework required for the degree.
 A minimum of 30 credit hours taken at the graduate level from the coursework offered by the School of Education is required to obtain the second degree.